Rewards Made Easy: The Best Cash Back Credit Cards

 Personal Cards Offering Cash Back as a Flat Percentage

 It doesn’t get any simpler than getting a flat percentage back on every dollar you spend.
 These cards are ideal for the person who wants to have one card to use on everything.
 It’s simplicity at it’s finest.

-The Chase Freedom Unlimited card now offers 3% cash back on your first $20,000 charged to the card in your first year.
-After that, the card offers a flat 1.5% cash back on all purchases.
+The Chase Freedom Unlimited card offers $150 cash back after spending $500 in the first three months.
+The card also offers a flat 1.5% cash back on all purchases.

 There is no annual fee, and the card also offers an introductory 0% APR for 15 months on purchases and balance transfers (with a 3% fee on balance transfers).

 The Capital One Quicksilver Cash Rewards Card will also get you 1.5% back on all purchases.
 Like the others above, there is no annual fee, and like the HSBC card, there are no foreign transaction fees when using this card outside of the United States.